samuelpratt/Sudoku/README.md

 ### Getting the digits

 To do this you need to chop the puzzle up into 9x9 chunks.
-As th digits probably aren't exactly in the right place I've added a border around each area.
+As the digits probably aren't exactly in the right place I've added a border around each area.

 The first row is shown below: -